wrf/pdbcolor/README.md

 * [heteropecilly calculations](https://github.com/wrf/pdbcolor#heteropecilly), based on calculations of lineage-specific amino acid substitutions from [Simion et al 2017](https://github.com/psimion/SuppData_Metazoa_2017)
 * [statistical coupling analysis from Halabi 2009](https://github.com/wrf/pdbcolor/tree/master/sca), based on the binary approximation of co-evolving residues

-For all cases, the scripts work by changing a value for [each ATOM record in a PDB file](http://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/primary-sequences-and-the-pdb-format).
+For most cases, the scripts work by changing a value for [each ATOM record in a PDB file](http://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/primary-sequences-and-the-pdb-format).
 In a normal PDB file, the [temperatureFactor or beta-factor](http://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/dealing-with-coordinates) is the second to last term, here in the first atom it is 0.82.

 `ATOM      1  N   ALA A  11       1.483 183.030  20.022  1.00  0.82           N  `